-Measure twice, cut once—tip size isn’t guesswork, it’s amperage-driven.
-You’ll match nozzle orifice to current to control arc density, kerf, and edge quality.
-A 0.6 mm tip at 15–20 A handles thin sheet; a 1.1 mm at 51–60 A tackles thicker stock.
-Pair the nozzle’s amp rating to your machine’s output, or you’ll burn consumables and lose cut accuracy.
-Next, you’ll tie tip choice to standoff, pierce height, gas flow, and speed.
+Measure twice, cut once—tip size isn’t guesswork, it’s driven by amperage.
+You need to match the nozzle orifice to your current to control arc density, kerf width, and edge quality.
+A 0.6 mm tip at 15–20 A handles thin sheet perfectly, while a 1.1 mm tip at 51–60 A is built for thicker stock.
+If you don’t pair the nozzle’s amp rating to your machine’s output, you will burn through consumables and ruin your cut accuracy.
+Once that match is set, you can dial in your standoff, pierce height, gas flow, and speed.

 Why Your Owner’s Manual Is Your First Stop

-Before you tweak settings or swap consumables, open your plasma cutter’s owner’s manual.
-You’ll find model-specific safety specs, input power requirements, and manual importance cues that prevent costly mistakes.
+Before you start tweaking settings or swapping consumables, open your plasma cutter’s owner’s manual.
+It contains model-specific safety specs, input power requirements, and critical cues that prevent costly mistakes.

-Start with prescribed parameters: initial pierce height, pierce delay, cut speed, and arc voltage.
-These baseline values align with the machine’s control logic and torch design, yielding accurate kerf, stable arc transfer, and consistent edge quality.
+Start with the manufacturer’s prescribed parameters: initial pierce height, pierce delay, cut speed, and arc voltage.
+These baseline values align with the machine’s control logic and torch design to yield accurate kerf, stable arc transfer, and consistent edge quality.

 Start with prescribed pierce height, delay, speed, and arc voltage for stable, precise, consistent cuts.

 Use the cut charts to match material type and thickness to the correct consumable set and amperage.
-That guarantees nozzle-orifice compatibility, proper gas dynamics, and thermal load control.
+This guarantees that the nozzle orifice is compatible with the gas dynamics and thermal load.

-Deviate only after you’ve established a clean reference cut; then fine-tune for coatings, alloys, or surface condition.
+Deviate from these specs only after you’ve established a clean reference cut.
+Once you have a baseline, you can fine-tune for coatings, alloys, or specific surface conditions.

 Leverage the manual’s troubleshooting tips when you see bevel, dross, double arcing, or premature nozzle wear.
-You’ll isolate causes—incorrect stand-off, excessive speed, wrong amperage, contaminated air—fast.
+You can usually isolate causes—like incorrect stand-off, excessive speed, wrong amperage, or contaminated air—very quickly.

 Consistent manual use tightens your process window, protects the torch, and maximizes consumable life and cut performance.